Vauxhall Zafira Tourer review

 Handling is decent rather than great, but the Vauxhall is composed and comfortable.
 If you push on along a twisty A-road, the ride is a bit bouncy, but body control is reassuring.
 This car drives as you expect a family MPV to drive.
 The steering is light but accurate, and the suspension delivers a decent ride around town and on the motorway.
 Plus, front and rear parking sensors come as standard.

 Owners rate their Zafira Tourers highly, with the car finishing an impressive 12th in our Driver Power 2013 satisfaction survey.
 Vauxhall’s 26th place out of 32 in the manufacturer chart is disappointing, but buyers choosing the new 1.6 CDTi should be encouraged that owner GM has invested heavily in its new family of four-cylinder diesels.
-And like all Vauxhalls, this car is eligible for the 100,000-mile lifetime warranty.

 It also has a good safety record, with a five-star Euro NCAP crash test rating.
 The Zafira Tourer scored 94 per cent for adult protection and 83 per cent for children.